janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id.md

 that will not guarantee that the configuration remains unchanged when a client sends a subsequent change request, a few moments later.

-Evidence of a transaction-id feature being demanded by clients is that several server implementors have built proprietary and mutually incompatible mechanisms for obtaining a transaction id from a NETCONF server.
+Evidence of a transaction id feature being demanded by clients is that several server implementors have built proprietary and mutually incompatible mechanisms for obtaining a transaction id from a NETCONF server.